PD & Instruction

 Classroom Management Strategies

-There are so many things new educators need to know and be able to do, but perhaps the most important is how to manage a classroom.
-This interactive workshop addresses seven practical and immediately actionable aspects of classroom management, including cultural responsiveness and—everyone’s favorite—dealing with difficult behaviors.
+There are so many things educators need to know and be able to do, but perhaps the most important is how to manage a classroom.
+This interactive workshop explores the importance of building strong relationships with students as the foundation of classroom management.
+Participants will be provided practical strategies to implement consistent routines and smooth transitions as well as tips and tools to minimize off-task behaviors.
+Customizable for all grade levels.

 Culturally Responsive Instructional Strategies